monifasol/frontend-challenge-sequra/sequra-financing-widget/README.md

 - Run Widget: In the project directory `sequra-financing-widget`, run: `npm start`.
 Open `localhost:3000` in the browser.
 - Open Merchant's site in the browers to see the widget integrated (from the project directory `merchant-site`, open `product-page.html` in the browser.)

-## Development and Feautures

-Widget built in ReactJS, that contains two components, `<Widget />` as a main component, and `<InformationBox />` for the popup information.
-Uses Parcel to make the build to integrate in other websites.
-Uses SASS as CSS preprocessor.
-It's fully responsive, it adapts well to any merchant site.

 ## Communication between Widget and backend: Calls to API

 - When the component mounts first time (through a useEffect) populates the select of finantial options, sending a GET request to ```CreditAgreementAPI``` to get those finantial options available for the user. ```totalWithTax``` as a parameter indicating a product value.